Post updated on June 7, 2026.

 5. Quality and Transparency

 Every Oxymoron blend complies with Swiss and European safety regulations.
 We lab-test our products to confirm ingredient purity and composition.
 Unfortunately, not every bottle on the market does, many mislabel contents or mix nitrites to cut costs.
+Find out more about our unique quality and product registration process.

 When you buy from us, you get exactly what is on the label, never a mystery mix.